-The caddy doesn’t have an open end like other models we’ve covered — when the doors close, you won’t be able to see the cup of the plunger.
-The doors open automatically when you pull the plunger out and close the same way when you drop it back in.
+Unlike most models, the caddy doesn’t leave the end of the plunger exposed so you won’t be able to see the cup while it is stored.
+It opens automatically when you pull the plunger out and closes the same way when you place it back in.

 Works on Most Toilet Types

-OXO offers buyers a satisfaction guarantee.
-So if you find yourself disappointed in your plunger, you can contact the manufacturer for a return, refund or replacement.
+OXO offers a customer satisfaction guarantee.
+If you encounter any issues with your plunger, you can contact the manufacturer for a return, refund, or replacement.

 |Materials||Plastic handle, rubber cup|

-Stainless steel isn’t exclusively ornamental.
-The metal is also rust-resistant and easy to sterilize, as it can withstand high temperatures.
-If you like to use boiling water or heavy-duty cleaning products to sanitize, you’ll likely appreciate these features.
+Stainless steel is visually appealing but it also has more practical benefits.
+It is rust-resistant and easy to sterilize as it can withstand high temperatures.
+If you often use boiling water or heavy-duty cleaning products to sanitize your bathroom, this will be very helpful.

-A pleasant-looking plunger isn’t worth much if the caddy tips over and contaminates your floor with dirty water.
-The ToiletTree stand is built for security, and shouldn’t slip or tip when you take the plunger out or put it back in.
+A sleek plunger isn’t much good if its caddy tips over and spills dirty water onto your bathroom floor.
+The ToiletTree stand is built with stability in mind and it shouldn’t slip or tip when you remove or replace the plunger.

 Plunger Cup Can Pop Out